chaseofthejungle/devsecops-tools-overview-guide/README.md

 ## 6. <a name="binimg">Binary/Image Scanning</a>

-*Binary and image scanner tools* evaluate com[compiled binaries, container images, and containerized applications for faulty configurations and compliances, malware, and any other vulnerabilities.
+*Binary and image scanner tools* evaluate compiled binaries, container images, and containerized applications for faulty configurations and compliances, malware, and any other vulnerabilities.

 *Examples of open-source tools include:*